pantheon-systems/documentation/source/content/guides/logs-pantheon/02-access-logs.md

 This section provides information on how to use SFTP to access your logs on Pantheon.

-Logs are stored within [application containers](/application-containers) that house your site's codebase and files, as well as in the database containers.
+Logs are stored within [application containers](/application-containers) and database containers.
+Application containers house your site's codebase and files.

-To see the SFTP connection information, click **Connection Info** in the Site Dashboard for the environment you want to access.
+Click **Connection Info** in the Site Dashboard of the desired environment to get your SFTP connection information.
 You can review the connection information to gain an understanding of the pattern used for the hostnames: `<env>.<site-uuid>@<type>.<env>.<site-uuid>.drush.in`

     | Type         | Env                                     | Site UUID                                                                                                 |
     |:------------ |:--------------------------------------- |:--------------------------------------------------------------------------------------------------------- |